Will Elder: Career

 In the late 1940s, Elder and former classmate Kurtzman teamed with Charles Stern to form the Charles William Harvey Studio, creating comics between 1948 and 1951 for Prize Comics and other publishers.
 At EC Comics, he inked Severin's pencils on stories for Weird Fantasy, Two-Fisted Tales, Frontline Combat and other titles.

 When Kurtzman created Mad in 1952, Elder's wacky panels, filled with background gags, immediately attracted attention, first with "Ganefs!" in Mads debut issue but especially in the second issue with "Mole!", satirizing the popular mid-1940s Dick Tracy villain named "The Mole".
 The Mad lampoon depicted the successive efforts of prisoner Melvin Mole to tunnel away from the prison, first with a spoon, then with a toothpick and finally with a nostril hair.

 The wild exaggeration in this story left such a strong impression that the character was sometimes quoted ("Dig!
 Dig!") and even given a homage years later in a Psychology Today illustration; sixty-two years later, Mads 2014 parody of the television prison series Orange Is the New Black included the image of Elder's Mole tunneling to freedom.

 According to Jaffee, Elder "could have been the world's greatest forger".
 Elder had a chameleon-like talent for mimicking the precise styles of other cartoonists, which made the satiric effect stronger.
 This ability was showcased in such pieces as "Mickey Rodent!" (a takeoff on Mickey Mouse and Disney in general), "Starchie!"
 (Archie Comics), "Bringing Back Father!"
 (George McManus' Bringing Up Father strip), "Gasoline Valley!"
 (Frank King's Gasoline Alley), and others.
 Such was Elder's ability that some of these parodies featured specific observations about the source materials' art styles, with Elder switching illustrative gears in midpanel.

 Elder had this to say about his mimicry:

-Through imitation, I found an avenue of expression... if you're going to make an imitation of something, a fascimile, it's got to be convincing.
+Through imitation, I found an avenue of expression... if you're going to make an imitation of something, a facsimile, it's got to be convincing.
 When you convince people, then you can turn the tables and shock them as a result.
 Accuracy was part of it.
 If I could fool people to think that this was the real item, and then suddenly make them realize at the last moment that it wasn't, that in itself is surprisingly funny.